haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - MainBox should put correct array position.
 - Setting board should input the correct place of an array
 - therefore it would put the responded value to the array
+- Try to push mainbox into board
+- Try to setit and console log is must